If GLP medication names feel confusing, that is because they are.

 - Headache and fatigue

 Side effects are usually worst when starting or after a dose increase.
-For guidance on managing the ramp-up period, see GLP-1 Dosage Guide for Beginners.
+For guidance on managing the ramp-up period, see GLP-1 Dosage Guide for Beginners, or use the broader side effects guide if you are trying to match a symptom to a likely cause.

 Bottom Line